 Options 4&5:

-[that, pending the review of ECC Report 112, administrations shall only authorise operation of mobile earth stations operating under the control of MSS systems using downlinks in the frequency band 1613.8-1621.35 MHz (space-to-Earth) subject to acceptable compatibility with the radioastronomy service operating below 1613.8 MHz having been demonstrated in an appropriate future ECC Report

-;

 COMMENT: The option of Decides 4&5 is disproportionate and discriminatory.
 According to Article 12 of the ECC Rules of Procedure: “The over-riding policy on Decisions should be to …use them only when there is a need for significant harmonisation … Decisions should neither impose nor discriminate in favour of the use of a particular type of technology”.
 The Decision concerns the authorisation of mobile earth stations, but these clauses address compliance of the satellite, which is not subject to licensing in CEPT countries.
 Further, the criteria (ITU-R Recommendations RA.769 and RA.1513) are not harmful interference thresholds for the radio astronomy service, under the definitions of the Radio Regulations (see Background).
 Finally, these clauses intentionally discriminate against one satellite network (Iridium), an operational communications network which is authorised in all countries in CEPT.
 For these reasons, it is proposed that this option is deleted.